International Communication Studies (ICS)

 Program

 The International Communication Studies (ICS) program is one of Annenberg’s most dynamic and prestigious study abroad programs, allowing students to travel across Europe and meet with esteemed international media companies.
-In this 5-week course, students immerse themselves and intensively study a diverse range of approaches to public communication and media across Europe.
+In this approximately 3-week course, students immerse themselves and intensively study a diverse range of approaches to public communication and media across Europe.
 The goal of the program is to provide an integrated learning environment and a hands-on approach to navigating the international media and communications landscape.
-Check out our AIP blog to read students' experiences from previous years, and watch the ICS 50th Anniversary Video.
+Check out our AIP blog to read students' experiences from previous years, and watch the ICS 50th Anniversary Video

 Location